hpcleuven/VscDocumentation/source/leuven/data_management_guidelines.rst

 You will normally require at least the following two kinds of storage:

 - storage which is integrated in the HPC infrastructure
-- external storage where you can move data to on which you are not actively computing anymore
+- external storage: for data on which you are not actively computing anymore

 HPC storage
 -----------